Reuben-Percival/parut/README.md

 ## ✨ Features

-- ** Modern UI** - Built with GTK4 and libadwaita for a beautiful, native GNOME experience
+-  Modern UI - Built with GTK4 and libadwaita for a beautiful, native GNOME experience
-- ** Package Search** - Search packages from official Arch repositories and the AUR with debounced, fast search
+- Package Search- Search packages from official Arch repositories and the AUR with debounced, fast search
-- ** Installed Packages** - View and manage all your installed packages with easy filtering
+- Installed Packages - View and manage all your installed packages with easy filtering
-- ** System Updates** - Check for and apply system updates with one click
+- System Update - Check for and apply system updates with one click
-- ** Task Queue** - Queue multiple package operations and monitor their progress
+- Task Queue - Queue multiple package operations and monitor their progress
-- ** PKGBUILD Review** - Review AUR package build scripts before installation for security
+- PKGBUILD Review - Review AUR package build scripts before installation for security
-- ** Dashboard** - See system stats at a glance including installed packages, AUR packages, and available updates
+- Dashboard- See system stats at a glance including installed packages, AUR packages, and available updates

 ##  Prerequisites